charlieroth/ballot/docs/Mailroom.md

 # Mailroom

-The `Mailroom` a process in a node that is aware of the `Topology`.
+The `Mailroom` is the how location transparency is achieved in Ballot.

-The `Mailroom` is responsible for routing messages to the correct `Election` process.
+The `Mailroom` is a process that is aware of the cluster's `Topology` and routes messages to the correct, local or remote, `Election` process.

-This is achieved by using the `Topology` to determine the location of the `Election` process and then routing the message to the correct node.

 ## Message Routing

-Inbound messages are routed through a node's `Mailroom`.

-The `Mailroom` is the how location transparency is achieved in Ballot.
+When the `Mailroom` receives a message, it uses the `Topology` to find the location of the intended `Election` process in the cluster.

 If an `Election` process is on a remote node, the `Mailroom` routes the message to the remote node's `Mailroom`.

-If the `Topology` changes when the message is in-flight, the `Mailroom` will re-route the message to the correct `Mailroom`.
+Because the `Mailroom` relies on the `Topology` to tell it where the intended `Election` process is, if the `Topology` changes when the message is in-flight, the `Mailroom` will re-route the message to the correct node's `Mailroom`.

 Once the correct, local, `Mailroom` receives the message, it is delivered to the correct `Election` process.
 The message then ready to be processed.